“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 So, what does all of this mean regarding that promotion you’re eyeing?

 It is too easy to get carried away and start relishing the thought of the social prestige of a promotion.
-Moreover, to enjoy the lifestyle upgrades you could make with that higher salary.
+Moreover, you can enjoy the lifestyle upgrades you could make with that higher salary.
 First, however, you need to ask yourself if you are prepared to handle a role that would be substantially different from what you were good at.

-You may be a great salesperson because you enjoy that rush you get with closing a sale.
+You may be a great salesperson because you enjoy that rush you get when closing a sale.
 Or you love the technical challenges of your IT job.
 Analyzing data sets makes you happy.
 You may enjoy your job at your company’s reception desk because you meet different people daily.

 But would you be happy managing a team of employees?

-A team naturally comprises disparate individuals with different personalities, quirks, shortcomings, and strengths.
-Would you be content that you no longer have to spend your days in front of your laptop, writing those strings of code but attending endless management meetings?
 Or would you enjoy the relative solitude of a C-suite office, or would you miss the daily social interactions of a helpdesk?
 Would you know what to do if a subordinate was underperforming, not getting along with other team members, or simply not answering the emails you marked “URGENT” because they attend personal matters?
 Could you deal with it, or would that cause you untold stress?

 Tips for Employees to Beat the Peter Principle